kasirphp/kasir/README.md

 - [x] Capture an authorized transaction for card payment.
 - [x] Approve a transaction with certain `order_id` which gets challenge status from Fraud Detection System.
 - [x] Deny a transaction with a specific `order_id`, flagged as challenge by Fraud Detection System.
-- [ ] Cancel a transaction with a specific `order_id`.
-Cancelation can only be done before settlement process.
+- [x] Cancel a transaction with a specific `order_id`.
+Cancellation can only be done before settlement process.
 - [ ] Expire a transaction with a specific `order_id`.
 Expiration can only be done before settlement process.
 - [ ] Refund a transaction with a specific `order_id`.
 Refund can only be done after settlement process.
 - [ ] Send refund to the customer's bank or the payment provider and update the transaction status to `refund`.